 The ARC programme is open to artists, critics, curators and those engaging with art thinking and art practices via other roles.
 ARC supports expansive, experimental, imaginative and interdisciplinary enquiry into art practice, and also into areas that can be related to art through practice and research, such as science, design, architecture, media production, film, philosophy, education, engineering, literature, archaeology, history, fiction, geography and publishing.

 All ARC students complete an individual Major Project in their chosen form.
-This year, 2016-17, ARC students presented their work in exhibitions, performances, product launches, screenings and panel discussions at various public venues, including The Darkroom, The Chocolate Factory, IFI, the LAB, Millennium Court Arts Centre and St. Stephen’s Green.
+To date, students have presented their work in exhibitions, performances, product launches, screenings and panel discussions at various public venues, including The Darkroom, The Chocolate Factory, IFI, the LAB, Millennium Court Arts Centre and St. Stephen’s Green.
 Students can devise books for publication by ARC Public Press and support is also available for those wishing to develop funding applications for PhD research.

 For information on current ARC student projects see current research.